How to Register

 Finish your High School Diploma or GED

 Earn your high school diploma or prepare to pass a high school equivalency test.
 A high school diploma or equivalent can help you get a better job and help you succeed in job training and college.
 Getting a high school diploma or equivalent can show your children how important education is.
-High School classes are free.
+High School classes are free and HSE.

 The CAHSEE (California High School Exit Exam) is no longer required for a high school diploma.
 If you did not pass both parts of the CAHSEE, today you may be closer than you think to earning a high school diploma.
 Contact us!